Dowell-Lab/srworkshop/projectB/day09/worksheets/r_graphing_worksheet.md

 ### Learning objectives:

-The goal of this section is to become familiar with working with dataframes in R, using R functions to answer questions biological questions, and making figures.
+The goal of this section is to become familiar with working with dataframes in R, using R functions to answer biological questions, and making figures.

-One common question people have when running multimodal experiments with RNA-seq and ChIP-seq is:
+One common question people have when running multimodal experiments, for example with RNA-seq and ChIP-seq is:

-*What genes are differentially expressed and have a p53 ChIP peak in their promoter?
-And do these fall into one functional classification, molecular pathway, or biological funciton.*
+* What genes are differentially expressed and have a p53 ChIP peak in their promoter?
+* Do these fall into one functional classification, molecular pathway, or biological funciton.

 We’ve gotten almost to answering this question throughout this project, and we’ll finish here.
 First, let’s recap what we’ve done.

 1. We calculated differential gene expression on Day 7.
 2. We called p53 ChIP peaks on Day 8.